What is the Beaux Arts Ball?

 What do I do at the Beaux Arts Ball?

-tickets.
+are encouraged to volunteer at the Art Center for 4 hours and help with the kids classes, exhibitions, or special events.
 The night of the ball they help with ticket sales or reserved seating.

 Juniors are also responsible for holding the ropes to make an aisle for all of